Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Signatures of Multitask Preplay in a 2D minecraft domain

 \textbf{Prediction 5: partial reuse of past paths to solve new tasks in a partially observable, large world with many objects.} This preregistered experiment conceptually replicated experiment 1 in the Craftax domain.
 The key design feature of this experiment is the existence of multiple paths to get to a test object, and a suboptimal path overlapping with an optimal training path.
 Importantly, during training we provide subjects with the full map (\figref{fig:crafter} A) and a partial view of the world (\figref{fig:crafter} B) to mitigate the challenge of exploring this environment from only a partial view; however, during testing they only get the partial view.
 We construct maps such that test objects are visible when subjects get near a train object.
 We tell subjects that they are a crafter in a mining world with certain stones to mine.
 In condition $1$, we tell subjects which will be their test stone goal, and in condition $2$, replicating experiment 2, we do not tell them.
 This means that people are required to cache enough knowledge of this large map to support selecting actions to a new goal from a partial view of the world---like the real world.

 In this more challenging domain, subjects consistently solve the evaluation task from only partial views of a large world.
-Both when subjects knew their future evaluation goal (condition 1) and when they didn't (condition 2), they reused training paths to novel task objects a median of $75.0\%$ ($95\%~\text{CI: }[75.00, 75.00]$ for condition 1 and $95\%~\text{CI: }[66.67, 75.00]$ for condition 2), significantly greater than $50\%$ (one-sided Wilcoxon signed-rank test: $p<.001$ for both conditions; \figref{fig:crafter} C).
+Both when subjects knew their future evaluation goal (condition 1) and when they didn't (condition 2), they reused training paths to novel task objects a mean of $67.1\%$ of the time in condition 1 ($95\%~\text{CI: }[62.25, 72.00]$) and $67.3\%$ in condition 2 ($95\%~\text{CI: }[62.33, 72.33]$), significantly greater than $50\%$ (one-sided Wilcoxon signed-rank test: $p<.001$ for both conditions; \figref{fig:crafter} C; see \extfigref{ext:craftax_train_test} for train performance; see \extfigref{ext:craftax-path-reuse-rates} for the path reuse distribution).
 In terms of decision-time planning approaches, no planning model we know of supports planning to novel goal objects from partial observations of a large world without assuming knowledge of the environment state space, so we do not compare to this model here.
-In contrast, approaches that rely entirely on caching (including Universal Landmark SFs) fail to generalize in this challenging setting.
-Strikingly, Multitask Preplay reuses prior paths a median of $75.0\%$ of the time ($95\%~\text{CI: }75.00, 75.00$), which best matches the human data.
+In contrast, approaches that rely entirely on caching fall short: Universal Value Functions and Universal Landmark SFs achieve $0\%$ success, and HER reaches only $8.22\%$.
+Multitask Preplay achieves a mean success rate of $97.5\%$ ($95\%~\text{CI: }94.25, 99.50$) and reuses prior paths $99.3\%$ of the time ($95\%~\text{CI: }98.25, 100.00$).
+As in Experiment 1, no other algorithm simultaneously achieves high success and high path reuse; Multitask Preplay is the only algorithm that, like humans, both solves the generalization task and preferentially reuses prior paths to do so.
 Thus, Multitask Preplay provides a parsimonious account for what can support this kind of generalization in humans: learning a goal-oriented predictive map over many goals via counterfactual simulation.